Skip to main content

 Verification checkpoint: before anyone scopes engineering, create a short evidence log with the claim, source type, document name, owner, and decision impact.
 If a claim about rail eligibility or FX permissions cannot be tied to formal documentation, mark it unverified.

 Sri Lanka may look operationally reachable at first glance.
-The problem is that this source set does not establish the foreign exchange rule path for platform contractor payouts, and it does not establish rail eligibility for your exact payer-to-contractor flow.
+The problem is that the foreign exchange rule path for platform contractor payouts is not confirmed, and rail eligibility for your exact payer-to-contractor flow is not confirmed.
 That is enough uncertainty to stop premature build work.

 A common failure mode is treating visible payment infrastructure as proof of launch readiness.
 If your team assumes a named rail or banking path will work, then discovers late that eligibility or FX interpretation is unclear, you burn roadmap time and create GTM debt.
 The promise of this guide is narrower and more useful: separate confirmed facts from unknowns, then invest only after the evidence-based checkpoints are cleared.